How to choose a Psychologist?

-A few people feel let down by this, but psychotherapy involves a important commitment and continuous work; not missing sessions and, also, not to be late for treatment.
+A few people feel let down by this, but psychotherapy involves an important commitment and continuous work; not missing sessions and, also, not being late for treatment.

 Many people are afraid to go to therapy for fear of being labelled “crazy”, if it happens it is important to clarify the concerns.
 But, if the person still refuses to seek treatment, do not insist, because without compromising the client’s therapy will not bring results.
 It is important to respect the time and the need for each of us.

-However, if you feel the person can cause harm to herself/himself you are supposed to contact the GP, or someone or some organisation where you can get the right advise to help.
+However, if you feel the person can cause harm to herself/himself you are supposed to contact the GP, or someone or some organisation where you can get the right advice to help.